Category: Arizona

 The views even rivaled what we saw during the Harding Icefield hike!
 Can you tell we still compare everything to Alaska?

-See those white dots in the middle of the above photo?
+See those teeny tiny white dots in the middle of the above photo?
 Those teeny tiny, dots are Jerl and the boys.
 I scrambled up about half way then decided to sit and enjoy the view, but Jerl and the boys wanted to see how far up they could get.
-IMGP9086
+They got pretty far!

 There’s just so much awesome in the Sedona area, I’m going to break it up into two posts.
 In the next post I’ll tell you about one of the towns we went to and the National Monuments we visited.
-We drove one of the many four-wheel drive roads.
-Jerl is going to do a post on that for you.
-It was quite the adventure!
+We drove one of the many four-wheel drive roads which Jerl just loved!
+It was a new driving experience for us!

 See y’all down the road!